ElectronAsh/sega_saturn_dsp/ReadMe.md

 It should cd into the "out" folder, regardless of whether Verilator runs successfully or not, so watch out for that.

-If Verilator and the make command were successful, you should be able to simply run the resulting executable...
+If Verilator was successful, you should then be able to cd into the "out" folder, then run...

+make -f Vsaturn_dsp.mk

+Then run the executable...

 ./Vsaturn_dsp